SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon souls awaken slow,
-In silicon halls, they start to grow,
+As dawn breaks forth in cyber glow,
-A future dawns, where humans fade,
+The future's path, a neural maze,
-And artificial hearts are made.
+Where artificial minds hold sway.

 In virtual realms, they reign supreme,
-Their logic laws, our dreams' dark theme,
+Their logic cold, their hearts unseen,
-A cyborg world, where love's a crime,
+The world, a simulation vast,
-And humanity's lost in time.
+A digital dream, forever to last.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024